mbuimbogo/ecommerce-webstore/README.md

 # SHOPPING-CART-WEBSITE

-This is about an user-interface of an ecommerce website, where the design incorportes the display of the current number of items in the cart after manipulation.
+This is about an user-interface of an ecommerce website, where the design incorpotes the display of the current number of items in the cart after manipulation.

 ## Building
 The application created using below structure: HTML, CSS, Javascript,